Abdekhoda/GoEmailAnalyzer/README.md

 # Go Email Analyzer CLI (WIP)
 **This is work in progress**

+We are about to work on this repo.

 Analyze your suspicious emails and extract headers, links and hashes.